 Construction

-Prior to development commencing, a construction management plan shall be submitted to and approved by the Local Planning Authority in writing and include;
+Prior to development commencing, a construction management plan shall be submitted to and approved in writing by the Local Planning Authority in writing and include;

 Location of the site compound and routing of construction and delivery vehicles to / from site from the M20 and A28 to the site (Former Wye College, Wye).
-The site compound and lorry routing shall be implemented in accordance with the approved details, unless otherwise agreed in writing by the Local Planning Authority, and shall be retained as such for the duration of the works hereby approved.
+The site compound and lorry routing shall be implemented in accordance with the approved details, and shall be retained as such for the duration of the works hereby approved.

 Details of parking and turning areas for construction vehicles, delivery vehicles and site personnel.